 Tax Accountant to make outstanding lodgements & pay any debt from available funds;

 We request a Tax Clearance Notice from the ATO.
 Usually takes 1 month based on the ATO’s 28 day turnaround.

-We advertise the appointment on the ASIC Insolvency Notices Website.
+We advertise the appointment on the Insolvency Notices Website.
 We are required to wait 14 days to make sure no creditors come forward.